lnnrtwttkhn/3d-brain/README.md

 # How to print a brain in 3D

+The instructions were prepared for the setup at the [Max Planck Institute for Human Development Berlin](https://www.mpib-berlin.mpg.de/en).

 ## Ingredients
 To print a brain in 3D, you need:
 * [x] A brain (obviously!), specifically: a structural / anatomical scan (T1)